Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 Learning through play

-The tool adds abstract blockchain concepts as layers to the game and simulates the blockchain market through the farm in real-time multiplayer mode.
+The tool adds abstract blockchain concepts as layers to the game and simulates the blockchain market through the farm in a real-time multiplayer game.

-Snapshots of the design processarrow pointing to imagescreen progressing during development of the livestock application
+Snapshots of the design processscreen progressing during development of the livestock application

 Symbolism

-To get started in the crypto world, gold is used to represent fiat currency, and farm animals symbolize mine power on the blockchain, with wool, milk and bacon representing their respective currencies.
+To get started in the crypto world, gold is used to represent fiat currency.
+Farm animals symbolize mine power on the blockchain.
+Wool, milk and bacon representing their respective currencies.

 Using symbolism inside of the screens of the livestock application